minprog/app-studio/80 Project/10 Proposal/10 Proposal.md

 ## Getting started

 The proposal document should be written in Markdown so it can be quickly edited, and because it can then be easily reviewed on GitHub by the staff.
-To start your project, you should create a new empty Github repository.
+To start your project, you should create a new** empty Github repository**.
 The document should then be saved in the repository as `README.md`.

 Below, we list required aspects of your proposal document.